Albert Ellis’s ABC Model is a significant part of the form of therapy that he developed, known as Rational-Emotive Behavior Therapy (REBT).

-This is similar to the above worksheet, as it also walks one through the ABC Model whenever one may need it.
-It may be more appropriate for adults, however, while the preceding worksheet may be more appropriate for younger people (simply because it is more colorful and prompts for fewer responses).
-This worksheet also works regardless of one’s prior knowledge of the ABC Model.
+This exercise is similar to the above worksheet, as it also walks one through the ABC Model whenever one may need it.
+It may be more appropriate for adults; however, while the preceding worksheet may be more suitable for younger people (only because it is more colorful and includes more specific prompts), this worksheet breaks it down in a slightly different way:

 A Take-Home Message

-This does not mean that no harm can come to someone with a positive attitude, but it does indicate that a positive attitude can get someone through rough times, or help them better enjoy the good times.
+This does not mean that no harm can come to someone with a positive attitude, but it does mean that a positive attitude can get someone through rough times quicker and more effectively.
 Having a positive attitude also does not cost anything, so it cannot hurt to try to keep a positive outlook.

-- Beck, J.S.
-(2011).
+- Beck, JS (2011).
 Cognitive behavior therapy: Basics and beyond (2nd ed.), New York, NY: The Guilford Press.

 - David, D., Cotet, C., Matu, S., Mogoase, C., Stefan, S. (2018).
 50 years of rational-emotive and cognitive-behavioral therapy: A systematic review and meta-analysis.
 Journal of Clinical Psychology, 74(3), 304-318.

 - Ellis, A. (2000).
-Can rational emotive behavior therapy (REBT) be effectively used with people who have devout beliefs in god and religion?
+Can rational emotive behavior therapy (REBT) be effectively used with people who have devout beliefs in God and religion?
 Professional Psychology-Research and Practice, 31(1), 29-33.

 - Fuller, J.R., DiGiuseppe, R., O’Leary, S., Fountain, T., Lang, C. (2010).
 An Open Trial of a Comprehensive Anger Treatment Program on an Outpatient Sample.
-Behavioural and Cognitive Psychotherapy, 38(4), 485-490.
+Behavioral and Cognitive Psychotherapy, 38(4), 485-490.

 - Jorn, A. (2016).
 Rational Emotive Behavior Therapy.
 Psych Central.
 Retrieved from https://psychcentral.com/lib/rational-emotive-behavior-therapy/

 - Malkinson, R., Brask-Rustad, T. (2013).
 Cognitive Behavior Couple Therapy-REBT Model for Traumatic Bereavement.
 Journal of Rational-Emotive and Cognitive-Behavior Therapy, 31(2), 114-125.

 - Oltean, H.R., Hyland, P., Vallieres, F., David, D.O.
 (2017).
 An Empirical Assessment of REBT Models of Psychopathology and Psychological Health in the Prediction of Anxiety and Depression Symptoms.
-Behavioural and Cognitive Psychotherapy, 45(6), 600-615.
+Behavioral and Cognitive Psychotherapy, 45(6), 600-615.

 - Saelid, G.A., Nordahl, H.M.
 (2017).
-Rational emotive behaviour therapy in high schools to educate in mental health and empower youth health.
+Rational emotive behavior therapy in high schools to educate in mental health and empower youth health.
 A randomized controlled study of a brief intervention.
 Cognitive Behaviour Therapy, 46(3), 196-210.